ShatovDaniil/ecg-augmentations/README.md

 # ecg-augmentations

 Python library for ECG signal augmentation compatible with PyTorch.
-Developed as part of a bachelor's thesis at VŠB-TUO (2026).
+Developed as part of a bachelor's thesis at VUT-FEKT (BUT-FEEC) (2026).

 ## Installation